 You can register with the Maternal and Child Health Centres (MCHCs) in the district where you live and work, for prenatal and postnatal care which are free-of-charge if you present a valid HKID

-You can also have access to obstetrics and gynecology services at public hospitals at subsidized rate if you present a valid HKID
+You can also have access to obstetrics and gynecology services at public hospitals at subsidised rate if you present a valid HKID

 I am on a visitor’s visa